Updated On

 Tall Fescue1–2

-All factors that impact germination time have been previously covered in this guide.
-Refer back to them if you’ve skipped to the end.
+We’ve covered all factors that impact germination time in this guide.
+Refer to them if you’ve skipped around.

 So, how long does it take for grass seed to grow?
 Now you know.
 But if you’ve reached this point and still think you can’t grow grass on your own, don’t worry.
 These two lawn care providers offer affordable and professional services to homeowners like you: